 Client orders are confidential and stored carefully.
 Employees who receive confidential information do not take unfair advantage of it and do not disclose information about operations, accounts and deposits of the clients, except in cases where the disclosure of certain information is required by particular legislation.

 Compliance with requirements of Directive DI 144-2014-14 of the Cyprus Securities and Exchange Commission for the Prudential Supervision of Investment Firms (the "Directive"), as amended and ratified from time to time.

-The table below provides information on the following items of the Company for the year 2016:
+The table below provides information on the following items of the Company for year 2017: